preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 News Archive/News Center
 --------------------------
-The purpose of a News Archive is to display ALL published news for the users to read.
+The purpose of a News Center is to display ALL published news for the users to read.
 Normally a News Editor can create and edit news artcicles from there.

 Here's an example of how the user interface can look: